Green Mountain Grills Daniel Boone Prime Plus Black Pellet Grill$900

 Aside from the features and the accessories, the Daniel Boone Prime Plus is a classic pellet grill.
 There is no direct flame access.
 The layout of the auger, hopper, and firepot is the same as most pellet grills.
 There is even that metal bucket hanging on the side of the grill to catch grease.
 But in this price range, the Daniel Boone is hard to beat.
 The construction is solid, the customer service is great, and everything on this grill performs well.
 It is a pellet grill worth investing in.

 You can also find this model with a stainless steel lid, or you can get the stripped-down, basic model for $300USD less.
-If you are shopping for a pellet grill under $1000, I strongly encourage you to look at this grill.
+If you are shopping for a pellet grill under $1000, I strongly encourage you to look at this Green Mountain Pellet Grill.